-7.8 Approval of application
+7.9 Approval of application

-- 7.8.1 Once all licensing requirements are met and the SFC is satisfied that you are fit and proper, we may grant you a licence or registration (as the case may be).
-You will be notified of the approval in writing. - 7.8.2 For a licensed corporation or registered institution, a licence certificate or a certificate of registration will be posted by registered mail.
-No licence certificates are issued to individual licensees. - 7.8.3 For individual licensees, the SFC will only issue approval letters by e-mail.
-To ensure receipt, you should promptly update the SFC of changes to your e-mail addresses. - 7.8.4 The approval dates of an individual's licence, type(s) of regulated activity, and accreditation to principal(s) can be found in the public register on the SFC web site. - 7.8.5 You may refer to the public register on the SFC web site to confirm that your licence/registration status and related particulars are correctly reflected.
+- 7.9.1 Once all licensing requirements are met and the SFC is satisfied that you are fit and proper, we may grant you a licence or registration (as the case may be).
+Electronic approval letter will be sent to you and the person submitting your application via WINGS mail. - 7.9.2 For a licensed corporation or registered institution, a physical copy of the approval letter will also be posted by registered mail together with a licence certificate or a certificate of registration.
+No licence certificates are issued to individual licensees. - 7.9.3 The approval dates of an individual's licence, type(s) of regulated activity, and accreditation to principal(s) can be found in the public register on the SFC web site. - 7.9.4 You may refer to the public register on the SFC web site to confirm that your licence/registration status and related particulars are correctly reflected.
 Please notify the SFC immediately if there is any discrepancy.

-7.9 Further guidance for licensed corporations
+7.10 Further guidance for licensed corporations